kimiachenari/kimiachenari.github.io/index.md

 # Kimia Chenary
 #### Spatial analyzer.
 Data Scientist.
 Researcher
-##### <p style="color: blue;">Greetings!
+##### Greetings!
 I’m Kimia Chenary, a researcher passionate about addressing urban challenges.
 My work harnesses both big and small data alongside innovative computational methods such as programming and open-source tools to promote smart, sustainable, and equitable urban systems.
 I have had the privilege of collaborating with esteemed scholars from Japan, Australia, and New Zealand, gaining valuable experience and insights through these partnerships.

-#### $${\color{red}I am deeply committed to tackling city-related problems and focusing on topics that offer novelty, enhanced by advanced methodologies, ensuring the research is valuable for future generations and cities}$$.
+#### I am deeply committed to tackling city-related problems and focusing on topics that offer novelty, enhanced by advanced methodologies, ensuring the research is valuable for future generations and cities.

 #### My research involves:
 #### 1. Collecting and managing big and small data using data science techniques.